0mBudsMann/GameSense-Adobe/README.md

     |-- kalman_filter_tracker.py
     |-- kalman_filter_tracker_2.py (contains all the rules for the game and the kalman filter for shuttle tracking (Implemented))
 |
+|-- commentary/
+    |-- __init__.py
+    |-- groq_config.py (config file for sending a prompt request to groq using llama3-8b-8192 for generating commentary)
+    |-- speech.py (contains all the functions for text to speech conversion using gtts and playsound)
 |-- Trash/ (code no longer in use)
 |
 |-- utils/